jupyter/nbconvert/docs/source/customizing.rst

 For example, inspecting the content of the ``classic`` template located in ``share/jupyter/nbconvert/templates/classic``, we find the following content:

-Inspecting the content of the ``classic`` template we find the following file structure:

 .. code::

     share/jupyter/nbconvert/templates/classic